Driving the transformation: key opportunities for scaling enterprise and B2B brands

 Find innovative ways to connect with customers

-According to do Forno, it’s more important than ever to find new ways to connect with the customer.
+According to do Forno, it’s more important than ever for brands to find new ways to connect with the customer.
 For retailers it’s about figuring out how to provide that sense of connection that happened organically when a customer would physically enter the store and interact with an associate.

 Rather than taking humans out of the ecommerce experience, real people driving these digital experiences can be the key to fostering that essential customer connection.